Ananjay97/Smart-Advertising-using-AI/README.md

-# SMART ADVERTISING USING AGE AND GENDER RECOGNITION
+# :milky_way: SMART ADVERTISING USING AGE AND GENDER RECOGNITION :milky_way:

 ### This project is aimed at developing a System application to perform targeted advertising in real life rather than on the internet.
 Some features of this system will be Detecting the face , identifying the age and gender of a person and then displaying an ad based on that information.
 Targeted ads tends to produce more influence than conventional ads; therefore by using this System, advertisers can have an edge both online and offline.